 - 6.1.1 For purposes of directly establishing an Adverse Analytical Finding under Article 2.1, Samples shall be analyzed only in WADA-accredited laboratories or laboratories otherwise approved by WADA.
-The choice of the WADA-accredited or WADA-approved laboratory used for the Sample analysis shall be determined exclusively by the FEI.
-28 - As provided in Article 3.2, facts related to anti-doping rule violations may be established by any reliable means.
+The choice of the WADA-accredited or WADA-approved laboratory used for the Sample analysis shall be determined exclusively by IAF.
+28 - 6.1.2 As provided in Article 3.2, facts related to anti-doping rule violations may be established by any reliable means.
 This would include, for example, reliable laboratory or other forensic testing conducted outside of WADA-accredited or approved laboratories.